zacstewart/zacstewart.github.io/README.md

 The code to do this using scikit-learn's `feature_extraction` module is pretty minimal.
-We'll instantiate a `CountVectorizer` and then call its instance method `fit_transform`, which does two things: it learns the vocabulary of our corpus and extracts our word count features.
+We'll instantiate a `CountVectorizer` and then call its instance method `fit_transform`, which does two things: it learns the vocabulary of the corpus and extracts word count features.
 This method is an efficient way to do both steps and for us it does the job, but in some cases you may want to use a different vocabulary than the one inherent in the raw data.
 For this reason, `CountVectorizer` provides `fit` and `transform` methods to do them separately.
 Additionally, you can provide a vocabulary in the constructor.

-To get the text from our DataFrame, you just access it like a dictionary and it returns a vector of email bodies, which we convert to a Numpy array.
+To get the text from the DataFrame, you just access it like a dictionary and it returns a vector of email bodies, which we convert to a Numpy array.

 ```python